 Oh, and Greg Martin’s global health channel on youtube is a great resource!

-If you’re looking for a high quality taught masters degree in global health, please get in touch via email at firstname.lastname@example.org, and I can provide a true and honest description of what to expect on this distance-learning masters degree.
+If you’re looking for a high quality taught masters degree in global health, and would like to find out more, please get in touch via email at email@example.com, and I can provide a true and honest description of what to expect on this distance-learning masters degree.

 The course is affiliated with the Humanitarian and Conflict Response Institute (HCRI) at the University of Manchester